losrobbos/react-openstreetmap-demo/README.md

 ## Leaflet bug

-Since version 3.2 there is a bug in the React Leaflet core library which gives you an "Unexpected token" error on startup.
-The last working version is actually 2.7 (!).
+Since major version 3 there is a bug in the React Leaflet core library which gives you an "Unexpected token" error on startup.
+The last working version actually seems to be 2.7 (!).

+We could downgrade to version 2.7, but then all code samples in the React Leaflet documentation would not work anymore.

-The most straight forward fix is to NOT install react leaflet using "npm i react-leaflet".
+So the most straight forward fix is to NOT install react leaflet using "npm i react-leaflet".

 Instead put these lines into you package.json dependencies and run `npm i` afterwards: